Debojyoti7/Solar_Energy_Prediction_SRRA/README.md

 <h2> Citation </h2>

-If you find our work useful in your research, please cite our paper as follows:
+If you find our work (i.e. the code, the theory/concept, or the dataset useful in your research or developemnt, please cite our paper as follows:

 ~~~